Lentil Puree

 How to make Lentil Puree

-First, chop the vegetables.
-In a saucepan over medium heat on the stovetop, sauté the chopped vegetables.
-Add the sweet potatoes, lentils and water.
+Step 3: Add the sweet potatoes, lentils and water.
 Bring to the boil, then reduce the heat and simmer until the lentils are cooked.
-With either a hand mixer, stick blender or food processor, carefully blend to a puree.

 Thermomixer?
 This is a really straightforward baby puree recipe to make in a thermo cooker/all-in-one appliance.
 I simply weigh all ingredients into my Thermomix, cook and blend to a smooth puree.